ssadedin/groovy-ngs-utils/README.md

 Careful attention has been paid to make, wherever possible, operations operate on streaming data so that memory is not a bottleneck in manipulating large data sets.

+## Building

+Clone the repository:

+    git clone git@github.com:ssadedin/groovy-ngs-utils.git

+Run gradle:

+    cd groovy-ngs-utils
+    ./gradlew

+## Installation

+The easiest way is to put the file into your ~/.groovy/lib folder:

+    mkdir -p ~/.groovy/lib
+    cp build/libs/groovy-ngs-utils.jar ~/.groovy/lib

+This way you can use commands without modifying your classpath at all.

+*Note:* In rare circumstances placing a large Groovy library like this into your default .groovy/lib path *could* cause some incompatibilities with other libraries or tools if they were built with a different version of Groovy.
+This sort of problem is rare, but worth keeping in mind if you find other Groovy based tools give strange errors.